Azie88/Beginner-Data-Analysis/readme.md

 - Data preprocessing, cleaning and merging- The data was very messy and 90% of the project involved cleaning and making the data ready for analysis and visualizations

-- Visualise the data with seaborn and pyplot
+- Visualise the data with seaborn and matplotlib.pyplot

 - Created a PowerBI dashboard with the visualizations